Children's Theatre Company: New Plays/Notable People

 In 2021, Children’s Theatre Company, Penumbra (Saint Paul, MN), Ma-Yi Theater Company (New York City, NY), Latino Theater Company (Los Angeles, CA), and Native Voices at the Autry (Los Angeles, CA) announced a landmark partnership that received a $1.5 million grant from The Andrew W. Mellon Foundation to create Generation Now.
 The program will commission and develop 16 new plays by Black, Indigenous, Latinx, and Asian American Pacific Islander writers for multigenerational audiences.
 The output of Generation Now promises to “radically expand the inclusiveness of each theatre, expand the canon of work produced for multigenerational audiences, and create a model of transformative partnership for the theatre field.”

-The theater will be premiering a brand new musical version of An American Tail the Musical in 2023, based on the Universal Pictures/Amblin Entertainment animated film from 1989, with Universal Theatrical Group.
+In 2023, the theater premiered a brand new musical version of An American Tail the Musical, based on the Universal Pictures/Amblin Entertainment animated film from 1986, with Universal Theatrical Group.

+Plays for New Audiences

+Plays for New Audiences (formerly Plays for Young Audiences) is the script licensing division of Children's Theatre Company that focuses on plays for multigenerational audiences and actors.
+PNA's catalog features plays and musicals produced, commissioned, and curated by theatres for young audiences including Seattle Children's Theatre, Chicago Children's Theatre, and Imagination Stage, along with pieces commissioned by Children's Theatre Company.

+Plays for New Audiences began in July 2004 to provide scripts developed by Seattle Children's Theatre and the Children's Theatre Company to professional and amateur theatres, churches, libraries and schools.